PoisotLab/ms_metaweb_transfer/README.md

 past uses of metawebs, was based on the presence/absence of interactions, we focus on *probabilistic* metawebs where interactions are represented as the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro];
-therefore, not only does our method recommends interactions that may exist, it gives each interaction a score, allowing us to properly weigh them.
+therefore, not only does our method recommend interactions that may exist, it gives each interaction a score, allowing us to properly weigh them.

 Our case study shows that phylogenetic transfer learning is an effective